Morality is not something innate or something that evolution programmed into us.

 There is a God

-They have set moral codes, which are clearly not innate (as discussed above ~ think sex: everyone innately desires it, whereas religious people fight against promiscuity).
+They have set moral codes, which are clearly not innate (as discussed above.
+Think sex: everyone innately desires it, whereas religious people fight against fornication).
 And they have a clear incentive to be good/better for their God.

 Now, under the second option: